 It is important to reward ourselves as we move closer to attaining our goals, but often we simply do not do this.
 We might pat ourselves on the back for a big, audacious goal, but not all the little ones that helped us reach it.

-Next, the client considers all the small steps that got them to that point on the scale (assuming that the person marked anything from 1-10.)
+Next, the client considers all the small steps that got them to that point on the scale.
 Now, the client reconsiders the scale and contemplates which strengths and strategies they used to achieve the various accomplishments thus far.

 Finally, the client considers ways to celebrate the small successes that are likely to occur in the future as they continue working toward their larger goal.